 social aspects taking on equal importance to the work.
 To ensure that all members

-participate in maintaining the Club, we require a minimum of 16 work hours per year.
+participate in maintaining the Club, we require a minimum of 16 work hours per year per

 The Club has its own pump-out dock, and there is a commercial fuel dock located at the

 next door marina.
-The Clubhouse has a full galley, and a current capacity of 84
+The Clubhouse has a full galley, restroom facilities and a current

-persons.
-Recently, the Club constructed a new floating patio, with a covered roof,
+capacity of 84 persons.
+Recently, the Club constructed a new floating patio, with a

-We enjoy one of the newest all-concrete marinas in the NW, with pressure water and
+RCYC enjoys one of the newest all-concrete marinas in the NW, with pressurized water

-all-GFI power to slips.
-Our marina is strengthened to withstand winter winds, and we
+and all-GFI power to each slip.
+Our marina is strengthened to withstand winter winds,

-maintain depth with our own member-operated Dredge, the “J Randall”.
+and we maintain depth with our own member-operated Dredge, the “J Randall” in the

-gauge.
-Note that this can diminish to minus 6 feet in the fall during low tides.
-Our slips
+higher but it can occasionally get down to 6 feet, or less, in the fall during low tides.
+Our

-are sized for boats up to about 12 feet of beam pretty easily, and some accommodate
+slips are sized for boats up to about 12 feet of beam pretty easily, and some

-boats a foot or two wider.
-Dock tie-up lengths vary from 30 feet to 42 feet.
-There is
+accommodate boats a foot or two wider.
+Dock tie-up lengths vary from 30 feet to 42

-normally a six- month to over a year’s wait for a slip, after being sworn in.
+feet.
+There is normally a six- month to over a year’s wait for a slip, after being sworn in

 We host many organized cruises on the Columbia River, as well as informal gatherings